Sign In

 There are no mandatory educational requirements to work as a personal trainer.
 However, if you plan to work at a gym or other fitness facility, certification is often required.

-Certification requires completing a training program, then passing a certification exam.
-During a training program, students learn about human anatomy, physiology, and exercise mechanics.
+Certification requires completing a training program and passing a certification exam.
+In the training program, you’ll learn about human anatomy, physiology, and exercise mechanics in relation to exercise and fitness.
 This type of course also teaches you how to create a workout program for clients based on their limitations and needs.
-You learn the skills needed to help clients reach their fitness goals safely.
-This reduces their risk of injury.
+You’ll learn the skills needed to help clients reach their fitness goals and reduce their risk of injury.

-Once the training program is complete, you take a certification exam.
-This exam tests your knowledge and validates that you’ve learned the information provided.
-Successfully pass the certification exam and you gain the title of Certified Personal Trainer or CPT.
+Once you complete your training program, you’ll take a certification exam.
+This exam tests your knowledge and validates if you’ve learned the essential information.
+Upon passing the certification exam, you’ll gain the title of Certified Personal Trainer (CPT).

-As a personal trainer, it’s also important that you know cardiopulmonary resuscitation (CPR).
-If you work for a gym, CPR certification is generally required.
-This certification shows that you know how to respond should a client experience a medical emergency.
+Personal trainers also need to know cardiopulmonary resuscitation (CPR).
+Most gyms require a CPR certification.
+It shows that you know how to respond if a client experiences a medical emergency.

 Some employers may have more stringent requirements for the personal training role.
 They may require a degree in exercise science, for instance.
-Reading the personal trainer job description thoroughly can help you understand what is required for a specific employer.
+Read the personal trainer job description thoroughly to understand what’s required for a specific employer.

-Once you obtain your certification, you must also complete a certain number of continuing education credits regularly to retain this certification.
-This helps ensure that you stay updated in the field.
+Once you earn your certification, you also have to complete a certain number of continuing education credits every few years to retain and renew this certification.
+This helps you stay updated in the field.
 It also gives you the knowledge and skills needed to be the most successful personal trainer you can be.

 Are you ready to become a personal trainer and help your clients smash fitness goal after fitness goal?
 ISSA offers an online Certified Personal Trainer program.
 Learn skills needed to be a fitness instructor from the comfort of your home and at a pace that’s right for you!